fiskaltrust/interface-doc/doc/appendix-de-kassensichv/operation-modes/on-premise-installation.md

+---
+slug: /poscreators/middleware-doc/germany/operation-mode/on-premise-installation
+title: On-premise installation
+---

-# fiskaltrust.Middleware - on-premise installation
+# On-premise installation

-The illustration belows shows the components available for the on-premise installation of the fiskaltrust.Middleware for the German market.
+The illustration below shows the components available for the on-premise installation of the fiskaltrust.Middleware for the German market.
 For the operation modes available and the description of the components please refer to the [general part](../../general/operation-modes/operation-modes.md) .

 ![middleware-en](images/middleware-en-market-de.svg)

-### Supported software platforms
+## Supported software platforms

 - [Windows](../features/supported-platforms/windows.md)
 - [Linux, macOs](../features/supported-platforms/linux.md)